top of page

 Appendix 2E; Power Struggles within Your Personality

 As a Christian, your success depends on the shaping of your perspective.
 A Christian recognizes that there will be a constant struggle going on between your "superego" and your "id" which shapes your ego (as Freud* explains the process).
 While Freud was an atheist when he developed his theories, his explanation of human behavior does mimic the struggle outlined by the Apostle Paul between the flesh and the Spirit (Galatians 5:16-21, Romans 7:14-25).
 By using Freuds theory in light of Biblical truth (the strength of the Holy Spirit in you), you become aware of how intentionality in decision making shapes your outcomes.
-Because of this process, you can make a good/right/ethical decision by allowing your desires be subject to (conformed to) the truth of God.
+Because of this process, you can make a good/right/ethical decision by allowing your desires to be subject to (conformed to) the truth of God.
 Your perspective or world view influences your choices.
 The choices you make now determine outcomes you get later.

 MIND.png